nodejs/node/doc/contributing/advocacy-ambassador-program.md

 Some of the things to highlight include:

-* Nobody is paid specifically to answer issues or implement features.
+* Nobody is paid specifically to answer issues, fix bugs or implement new features.
 * No company owns/supports Node.js.
 Most contributions are from individuals as opposed to organizations.
 * The governance of the project is specifically designed to prevent one or